 Due to its southernmost position, Lake Erie is the warmest of all of the Great Lakes.
 While temperatures have reached as high as 85 F (29 C), water temperatures are generally in the low 70s F (21 C to 24 C) during the summer months, making Lake Erie a popular recreational area.

 During the winter, water temperatures reach freezing, and the lake freezes over more than the other Great Lakes because of its shallowness.
 Its average depth is 62 feet (19 m) and its maximum depth is 210 feet (64 m).

 Water levels are 25 to 30 feet (7.6 to 9.1 m) in the lake's shallowest area, making it possible for strong winds to kick up fairly powerful waves.

 Lake-effect snow has a huge impact on the surrounding communities, including Buffalo, N.Y.

-Lake Erie fishing
+Lake Erie pollution

 Lake Erie is popular with sports fishermen and it boasts an extensive walleye fishery.
 Charter fishing boats also take tourists out to catch small mouth bass.
 Ice fishing is also popular on Lake Erie.